Skip to main content

 Breast Cancer Gene Expression Tests

-Gene expression tests are a form of personalized medicine - a way to learn more about your cancer and tailor your treatment.
+Gene expression tests are a form of personalized medicine.
+Personalized medicine is a way to learn more about your cancer and tailor your treatment.

 These tests are done on breast cancer cells after surgery or biopsy to look at the patterns of a number of different genes.
 This process or test is sometimes called gene expression profiling.